 Read more about how WiFi calling works and how to enable it here.

 At first glance, the answer appears to be yes; but closer inspection reveals some potential pitfalls.

-In theory, it sounds like a good idea, but there are definitely a few caveats.
-For starters, the pricing model bundles in talk and text together, which is problematic for a number of reasons.
+In theory, it sounds like a good idea, but there are a few caveats.
+The pricing model bundles in talk and text together for starters, which is problematic for several reasons.
 Today’s mobile users are pivoting more and more from voice to text.
 According to a 2015 report from Informate, Americans send and receive five times as many daily texts as phone calls.